Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Mystic Paths
 ============

-Ascendant
+Path of the Ascendant
 -----
-*Secondary Path prefix: "Eminent"*

   *All living things, willfully or not, are destined to rise above one another; thus is the way of nature.
 Is it not simply natural, then, to seek the truest final Ascension, learning from the folly of those who came before?*

+Secondary Path prefix: "Eminent"

 **Rank 1**

 **Rank 2**

 **Rank 3**

-Cloak
+Path of the Cloak
 -----
-*Secondary Path prefix: ""*
+Secondary Path prefix: "Shrouded"

 **Rank 1**